-But while most states will allow any adult to establish a DNR, it’s not always a good idea.
-If you don’t meet any of the criteria listed above, you may be putting yourself at risk of facing a preventable death when effective interventions are available.
+While most states will allow any adult to establish a DNR, it’s not always a good idea.
+If you don’t meet the criteria listed above, you may be putting yourself at risk of facing a preventable death.

 Some people will request a DNR order because they believe that resuscitation isn’t effective or that it does more harm than good.
-While it’s true that over 90% of out-of-hospital cardiac arrests are fatal, this is largely due to a lack of intervention and not because of intervention itself.
+While it’s true that over 90% of out-of-hospital cardiac arrests are fatal, this is due to a lack of immediate emergency intervention and not because of the intervention itself.

 When CPR is used in conjunction with an automated external defibrillator, a patient’s chances of survival can increase by up to five times.
-The key is rapid intervention, and for otherwise healthy individuals, it can mean many more fruitful and productive years.
-That’s why we recommend AED machine in all public places.
+The key is immediate intervention.
+Individuals who are otherwise healthy can carry on to live many more fruitful and productive years.
+That’s why we recommend AED machines in all public places.

 Other Types of End-of-Life Orders

-A DNR may sound like an all-encompassing rejection of lifesaving interventions, but it’s actually very limited in scope.
-Non-cardiac emergencies are covered by other types of orders including living wills, DNIs, and ANDs.
+A DNR may sound like an all-encompassing rejection of life-saving interventions, but it’s actually very limited in scope.
+Non-cardiac emergencies are covered by other types of advance directives including living wills, DNIs, and ANDs.